colinhacks/zod/README.md

 // { id:string; name:string };
 ```

+### Object merging

-In the examples above, the return value of `z.intersection` is an instance of `ZodIntersection`, a class that wraps the two schemas passed in as arguments.
+In the examples above, the return value of `z.intersection` is an instance of `ZodIntersection`, a generic class that wraps the two schemas passed in as arguments.

 But if you're trying to combine two object schemas, there is a shorthand: